Atlantic Coast Line

 Business and political leaders in the ports of Alexandria, Fredericksburg, Richmond, Petersburg, and Norfolk were not interested building railroads that were just profitable businesses.
 They funded rival transportation networks to steer trade away from one port and towards another.
 Financing the most cost-effective expansion of railroads was a much lower priority.

-In 1986, the new CSX Transportation Company absorbed the Seaboard Coast Line, ending its separate existence.
+In 1986, the new CSX Transportation Company absorbed the Seaboard Coast Line.
+What remains of the Atlantic Coast Line is now part of CSX.

 CSX Railroad